minhthangbk/ztachip/README.md

 continue
 ```

-### Running standalone image
+### Running demo #1
-If you are running the standalone image, press button0 to switch between different AI/vision applications.
+If you are running demo #1, press button0 to switch between different AI/vision applications.
 The sample application running is implemented in [vision_ai.cpp](SW/src/vision_ai.cpp)

-### Running micropython image
+### Running demo #2
 If you are running the micropython image, Micropython allows for entering python code in paste mode at the serial port.
 To use the paste mode, hit Ctrl+E then paste one of the [examples](micropython/examples/) to the serial port, then hit ctrl+D to execute the python code.

 Hit any button to return back to Micropython prompt.

+### Running demo #3
+After LLM model has been loaded from SSD card, you will be presented with a prompt on the serial port.
+Enter a questions then hit enter.
+There will be a response from LLM model.
+Hit Ctrl-C to break the response.

 # How to port ztachip to other FPGA,ASIC and SOC